altibiz/ozds/docs/wiki/en/structure/business.md

 Contains classes that wrap database requests in functions that query data.
 These are separate from other requests in `Ozds.Business.Mutations` because queries are always less sensitive and should be handled with less care.
-All the classes use `OzdsDataDbContext` from `Ozds.Data` to query data in the database and `AgnosticModelEntityConverter` from `Ozds.Business.Conversion` to convert the queried database entities to business models.
+All the classes use `DataDbContext` from `Ozds.Data` to query data in the database and `AgnosticModelEntityConverter` from `Ozds.Business.Conversion` to convert the queried database entities to business models.